Free refrigeration unit annual service procedure

 Preview the template

-What is an annual refrigeration unit service?
+What is a refrigeration unit annual service procedure?

 An annual refrigeration service is a comprehensive preventive maintenance procedure that includes all quarterly service tasks plus detailed testing and cleaning.
 The annual service adds a full refrigerant leak test using an electronic detector on all joints, valves and fittings, compressor oil analysis (acid, moisture and metal content), chemical wash of evaporator and condenser coils, temperature controller calibration, electrical contactor and wiring inspection, high-pressure and low-pressure safety cutout testing, insulation panel inspection for moisture ingress, floor drainage assessment, door hardware inspection, strip curtain or air curtain check, compliance check per AS 1677 and food safety regulations (if food storage), and refrigerant register update.
 All work must be performed by a licensed refrigeration mechanic.